We have the knowledge - TV home cinema

 Some manufacturers use lighting to illuminate pixels from behind, while others will light them from the side.
 Many manufacturers also have their own unique technology to offer improvements in viewing angles, colour accuracy and shadow detail too, for example.
 TVs have never looked so good.

-You may see terms like ‘UHD’, ‘Ultra HD’, ‘4K UHD’ floating around.
-These can vary between different manufacturers and, while there are some small technical differences, they essentially all mean Ultra High Definition, or 4K.
+You may see terms like ‘UHD’, ‘Ultra HD’, ‘4KUHD’ floating around.
+These can vary between different manufacturers and, while there are some small technical differences, they essentially all mean Ultra High Definition, or 4K

 What about OLED?